Robustness of the projected squeezed state protocol: Numerical Analysis

 A comparative fidelity study is shown in Fig.~\ref{5q}, where $\mathcal{F}$ and $\mathcal{F}_{MSS}$ are evaluated using the Kraus operator and quantum trajectory methods.
 This evaluation includes the dephasing, amplitude damping, and spontaneous excitation channels during spin squeezing.
 For all examined values of $N$, we observe that $\mathcal{F}>\mathcal{F}_{MSS}$ when $x=1$ and the post-selected measurement outcome is set optimally at $c=-2.5$.
 Notably, this difference grows with increasing~$N$.

 The quantum trajectory method enables us to obtain results, with decoherence included, for system sizes as large as $N=12$.
 Depending on the system size being evaluated and the associated computation time, we assume a trajectory number of $200 \leq \mathcal{N} \leq 6000$.
 As we obtain $\mathcal{F}$ values from the independent trajectories, we evaluate the corresponding sample standard deviation (SD) of this set, up to and including the trajectory being evaluated (the final value is represented by the error bar `SD of $\{\mathcal{F}\}$').
-The relatively large final standard deviation of the set of $\mathcal{F}$ values shown in Fig.~\ref{5q} is a result of fluctuations of the obtained fidelity values, indicating a certain level of sensitivity to the decaying effects of the decoherence channels.
+The relatively large final standard deviation of the set of $\mathcal{F}$ values shown in Fig.~\ref{5q} for the PS state protocol using the quantum trajectory method when there is decoherence ($x=1$) is a result of fluctuations of the obtained fidelity values, indicating a certain level of sensitivity to the decaying effects of the decoherence channels.
 The mean of $\mathcal{F}$ for the sample, which we simply denote by $\langle \mathcal{F} \rangle$, is the fidelity of the final state $\rho$.
 Similarly, we have a running evaluation of $\text{SD}/\sqrt{\mathcal{N}}$, known as the standard error (SE) and represented by the error bars `SE of $\{\mathcal{F}\}$'.
 The standard error is a measure of the variability in the estimate of the overlap fidelity statistic due to the natural variation that occurs when taking multiple samples from the same population (see Sec.~IIIB of Ref.~\cite{daley2014quantum}).
 An acceptable level of statistical precision, and thus a suitably high $\mathcal{N}$, is indicated by yielding consistent SD values with minimal deviation.

 The iterative process stops when the SD reaches a steady-state criterion.
 The number of trajectories required for sufficient convergence depends on the system's specifics, but is typically a trajectory count that yields $\text{SE}/\langle \mathcal{F} \rangle \ll 1$ (see Ref.~\cite{daley2014quantum}).
 In practical applications, it is crucial to also take into account the computational resources at hand.